-The ban on single-use plastic shopping bags (under 70 microns in thickness) takes effect on 1 July 2019.
+The ban on single-use plastic shopping bags (under 70 microns in thickness) began on 1 July 2019.
 Customers may have questions about the new regulations.
 This page has suggested responses to customer questions.

 Why can’t I get a free bag anymore?

-- The Government has approved a ban on the sale and distribution of single-use plastic shopping bags which comes into force on 1 July 2019.
+- The Government has approved a ban on the sale and distribution of single-use plastic shopping bags which is effective from 1 July 2019.

 Which bags are banned?

 - The banned plastic shopping bags are those made of any type of plastic under 70 microns in thickness, either new or unused and with handles.

 - Banned bags cannot be given away or sold to customers for carrying home their sold goods.

 - You can still buy pet waste bags and bin liners.

 - Light-weight barrier bags (bags without handles used for perishable items such as meat or produce) are not included in the ban.

 You can either go without a bag, bring in your own bag or you can purchase a reusable bag at a small cost.